hughperkins/coriander/README.md

 ### For host-side code

-- we use clang to convert the incoming `.cu` file into IR
+- use clang to convert the incoming `.cu` file into IR (this bit needs cuda include files)
-- then we hack on the IR to replace the cuda kernel launch commands with opencl kernel launch commands
+- use [ir-to-opencl/patch-hostside.cpp](ir-to-opencl/patch-hostside.cpp) to replace the cuda kernel launch commands with opencl kernel launch commands, in the IR
+  (dependencies: clang, cuda-ir-to-opencl)
-- then we use clang to compile this updated IR to object code
+- use clang to compile the updated IR to object code (dependencies: clang)

-This is currently in progress: we can get hold of the name of the kernel, the kernel arguments, and the grid/dim dimensions, and strip all these cuda calls from the IR.
-Todo: add in opencl kernel launch commands instead.

-This bit is still fairly up in the air /high risk.

 ### For device side:

-- we use `clang` to compile the CUDA code into LLVM IR code
+- we use `clang` to compile the CUDA code into LLVM IR code (this bit needs cuda include files)
-- we read in the IR code, and write it out as OpenCL
+- we read in the IR code, and write it out as OpenCL (dependencies: clang, cuda-ir-to-opencl)

-This is well underway.
-You can see below that many standard things, like arithmetic, load/store, tanh, exp, sqrt, and branching instructions, such as if/else/for/while are all working.
-In addition, kernels are detected correctly, and their arguments marked as `global`.
-Still need to handle shared memory, and some other things, but seems like should be fairly straightforward/low-risk.

 ## Example